Ricoledan/object-detection-model-nodejs/README.md

 # object-detection-model-nodejs

-💻 Node.js application that uses TensorFlow.js object detection model to identify objects and their locations in an image.
+💻 node.js powered application that identifies objects and their locations in an image via TensorFlow.js using a object detection model.